 - To go along with the “Vaya” fun expressions slideshow found in the teacher’s guide, we watched Sr. Wooly’s Sé Chévere video, which they LOVED.
 I can not wait until we get our subscription to Sr. Wolly Pro for next school year!

-After Novel
+After the Novel Brandon Brown

 - As a culminating project, we once again did our movie trailer final project.
-This is one of the few times in Spanish 1 that we do a writing assignment that editing is allowed.
+This is one of the few times in Spanish 1 that we do a writing assignment where editing is allowed.
 I do this so they get a chance to make sure they are proud of their final project video.